ap4347/2102/docs/02-Lecture.md

 ### Character Data Type {-}

-The `character data type` stores character values or strings.
+A `character data type` stores character values or strings.
 Strings in R can contain the alphabet, numbers, and symbols.
 The easiest way to denote that a value is of `character type` in R is to wrap the value inside single or double quotes: